crunchr/ActionStack/README.md

 ActionStack.js
 ==============

-Adds actions to a stack, so that actions that have already been queued can be triggered at a later time
+Adds actions to a stack, so that actions that have already been queued can be triggered at a later time.
+Useful for situations where clicks can happen faster than the execution of actions.
+For example, you can temporarily block an action while a transition is running and execute it when the transition is done.

 ## Usage